 Email marketing doesn’t have to be boring.
 Each email you send is a reflection of your brand and a way to build and maintain relationships with your guests—your source of revenue.
 So be creative, have fun, and try out different approaches.
 Because that’s the other great thing about email marketing, besides it being low cost, simple, and effective: it can be adapted, personalised, and optimised.
 You can always find new ways to make it work for your hotel and to keep up with a changing market.

 If you’re ready to get the email-marketing ball rolling, keep an eye out for our next article in this series.
 We’ll walk you through all the best practices, from choosing an email service provider to tracking your success.
-If you have any questions for us, just ask them in the comment section below.

 We’re looking forward to seeing your hotel’s email marketing next time we book at your hotel!